 It Attacks Before You Even Know It’s There!

-As a harmful gas that has no smell, taste and is invisible to the naked eye, carbon monoxide can catch you and your family unaware if you’re not familiar with its dangers.
+As a harmful gas that has no smell, or taste and is invisible to the naked eye, carbon monoxide can catch you and your family unaware if you’re not familiar with its dangers.
 It’s so deadly because it often strikes before you even know it’s there.

 Carbon monoxide exposure is a serious issue, but the good news is it’s easily preventable.
 Below is some important information on ways you can protect yourself from this “silent killer.”